35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 29) Lemon Bars

 Lemon bars always bring a little brightness and cheer to the dessert table.
-The shortbread bottom should be firm and buttery, and the lemon filling should be nice and zesty.
-If you want clean edges on your photos, make sure to chill the bars before cutting!
-I always slip an end piece to the back to quality check the control slice!
+The shortbread base needs to be buttery and firm while the lemon filling must be zesty.
+Chill the bars before cutting if you want to get clean edges on your photos!
+I always place an end piece at the back to quality check the control slice!

 30) Strawberry Shortcake Cups